Advertisement

 The Galaxy A15 5G uses a 50MP f/1.8 main camera backed by a 5MP ultrawide, a 2MP macro and a 13MP selfie camera.
 In good light the main sensor is the only one that matters, and it delivers: pixel-binned 12.5MP shots with pleasing, slightly saturated Samsung color and enough detail for social media.
 Point it at a well-lit scene and it punches above its price.

 The weaknesses are predictable.
-Low-light photography from the main camera is hit-and-miss and often soft, the 5MP ultrawide is a clear step down in detail with some edge distortion, and the 2MP macro is more novelty than tool.
-Video tops out at 1080p at 30fps on both front and rear cameras — there is no 4K capture here.
-The 13MP selfie camera is fine for video calls and casual portraits, though it can over-smooth skin.
+There is no optical image stabilisation, so low-light shots are frequently soft and handheld video wobbles.
+The 5MP ultrawide is a clear step down in detail with edge distortion, and the 2MP macro is novelty rather than tool.
+Video tops out at 1080p 30fps on both cameras - there is no 4K capture.
+The 13MP selfie camera is fine for video calls and casual portraits, though it over-smooths skin by default.

-Bottom line on the camera: it is a competent daylight point-and-shoot, not a low-light or content-creation tool.
-For a phone in this bracket, that is exactly the right expectation.
+Bottom line on the camera: a competent daylight point-and-shoot, not a low-light or content-creation tool.
+If camera quality is your priority at this budget, the newer A17 5G adds OIS to the main sensor and is the more sensible spend.

 Performance and battery

 Performance is where the Galaxy A15 5G shows its age and its price.
-The octa-core MediaTek Dimensity 6100+ paired with 4GB of RAM (in the US model) is enough for messaging, browsing, social apps, navigation and video streaming, and 5G connectivity is on board.
-But this is not a fast phone.
-Open several heavy apps at once, install a big update or load a demanding 3D game and you will feel stutters and slow load times.
-It is best understood as a reliable everyday device, not a gaming or power-user phone.
+The octa-core MediaTek Dimensity 6100+ with 4GB of RAM (US model) handles messaging, browsing, social apps, navigation and video streaming, and 5G is on board.
+But this is not a fast phone, and 4GB of RAM is the real bottleneck in 2026 - background apps reload often, and switching between a browser, a chat app and a camera means waiting.
+Load a demanding 3D game and you will drop frames.

-The base 128GB of storage is generous for the price, and the microSD slot (expandable up to 1TB) means you never have to fret about photo and music space — a flexibility that has vanished from most flagships.
-If you want to keep even this modest hardware feeling snappy, our guide to Android settings that speed up your phone is worth a read.
+The 128GB of base storage is generous for the price, and the microSD slot (up to 1TB) means photos and offline video never become a problem - flexibility that has vanished from flagships.

 Battery life is a genuine highlight.
-The 5,000mAh cell paired with an efficient, modest chip and an AMOLED screen routinely delivers two days of light-to-moderate use, and heavy days still comfortably clear a single charge.
-Charging is the trade-off: 25W wired charging is serviceable rather than fast, there is no wireless charging, and Samsung does not include a charger in the box, so budget for a 25W USB-C adapter if you don't already own one.
+The 5,000mAh cell, an efficient chip and an AMOLED screen routinely deliver two days of light-to-moderate use, and heavy days still clear a single charge.
+Charging is the trade-off: 25W wired is serviceable rather than fast, there is no wireless charging, and no charger is included, so budget for a 25W USB-C adapter.
+On used units, battery health is the one thing worth asking the seller about.

 Galaxy A15 5G vs A16 5G vs A17 5G: which should you buy in 2026?

-This is the most important decision in 2026, because the A15 5G no longer sits alone.
-Samsung has since released the Galaxy A16 5G and, more recently, the Galaxy A17 5G (which reached the US market in January 2026).
-Both successors move to Samsung's own Exynos 1330 (5nm) chip, switch to a larger 6.7-inch Super AMOLED screen, and — crucially — bump the update promise to six years.
+This is the decision that matters, because the A15 5G no longer sits alone.
+The Galaxy A16 5G now sells for roughly the same money, and the Galaxy A17 5G reached the US in January 2026 at $199 and has already been discounted to around $170.
+Both successors move to Samsung's own Exynos 1330 (5nm), grow to a 6.7-inch Super AMOLED panel and - crucially - carry a six-year update promise.

 Galaxy A15 5GGalaxy A16 5GGalaxy A17 5G